mihai-ene-public/cadide/docs/Getting-Started/download-and-install.md

+---
+layout: default
+title: Download and install
+nav_order: 1
+parent: Getting Started
+---
-# Downloading and installing Modern PCB Designer
+# Downloading and installing XNoCAD

-Modern PCB Designer is currenly available for **Windows** only.
+XNoCAD is currently available for **Windows** only.

-To see what's new, read the [Release Notes](https://modernpcbstudio.com/release-notes)
+To see what's new, see the [Releases Page](https://github.com/mihai-ene-public/cadide/releases)

-## Download

-Go to the [Downloads](https://modernpcbstudio.com/downloads) page.

-There are two editions of Modern PCB Designer.
-If you don't know what edition to download, start with the **Light** edition.

-You will not be asked to provide an email to use either the trial or the free versions.
-If the trial expires, you can open your projects in the free edition.
-Both editions can be installed side by side.

-## How to install
-If your browser warns you about the application not being safe, click to accept the download.
-The application is guaranteed to be safe as long as you download it from this site.

-If the **Windows SmartScreen** shows up (the blue window that says '*Windows protected your PC ...Running this app might put your PC at risk*'):
-Click on '**More info**' in this window, then click on '**Run anyway**' button to install.
+On, the releases page for the release of your choice, download the .zip file that starts with XNoCAD.
+Extract this .zip file in a folder of your choice.
+In this folder double click on IDE.exe.
+You can also create a Desktop shortcut.